Kirkeby Group - Human Neural Development

 Human neurons generated from pluripotent stem cells

-This project is an interdisciplinary collaboration joining forces from the fields of bioengineering and stem cell biology with the aim of producing a novel model of early human neural tube patterning.
 Through microfluidic engineering techniques, we expose hESCs to morphogenic gradients in vitro, thereby building a microenvironment in which the stem cells are patterned into structures resembling the early stages of the rostral-to-caudal regionalised human neural tube.
-With this technique, we produce an anatomically relevant 3D in vitro model of the developing human neural tube corresponding to around weeks 2-10 of fetal development – read more here.
+With this we apply single cell RNA sequencing to identify the unique molecular signatures of different regional human neural subtypes and dissect the trajectories underlying the regionalisation and subregionalisation of the brain during embryo development.

 Generating human basal forebrain cholinergic neurons for treatment of dementia

-In our lab at Lund University, together with the lab of Malin Parmar, we work in a long-standing collaboration to develop a cell therapy for treatment of Parkinson’s Disease.
-In this project, we produce human dopaminergic progenitor cells from human embryonic stem cells for transplantation therapy to replace the dopamine neurons which are lost in the brains of Parkinson’s Disease patients.
-This work has resulted in the development of a clinical stem cell product (STEM-PD), which is anticipated to go into clinical trial in Parkinson’s Disease patients in late 2021/early 2022.
+Through our work at Lund University, we have in a longstanding collaboration together with the lab of Malin Parmar developed a cell transplantation therapy to replace the dopamine neurons which are lost in the brains of Parkinson’s Disease patients.
+This work has resulted in a clinical stem cell product (STEM-PD), which has been approved by the regulatory authorities, and which was the first pluripotent stem cell product to enter clinical trial for brain transplantation in the EU.
+Read more here: https://stem-pd.org/

-• Human pluripotent stem cells: Culturing and neural differentiation of human pluripotent stem cells to subtype-specific neural cells.
+• Human pluripotent stem cells: Culturing and neural differentiation of human pluripotent stem cells to subtype-specific regionalised neural cells.

 • Microfluidic cell culturing: Development and use of microfluidic culturing devices to control regionalisation of human stem cells during differentiation

-• Imaging: Confocal fluorescence microscopy and immunohistochemistry
+• Imaging: Confocal fluorescence microscopy, live imaging and immunohistochemistry

 Staff List - Kirkeby Group